-dbt and Airflow are the engineer's stack – code-first transformation in one tool, orchestration in another, and a data engineer to own both.
-Refyner does the everyday version of that job in one place, with models built in, so an analyst can ship it without waiting on the team.
+dbt and Airflow are the engineer's stack: transformation in one tool, orchestration in another, both code-first, both self-managed, and no vendor to call when a run fails at 3am.
+Refyner does the everyday part of that job in one supported tool, so a small team can ship without an engineer.

 | Refyner | dbt / Airflow | |